Vlad-404/trivia-game/README.md

 # UX

 ## Idea:
-Idea behind this project was to create a simple game of trivia to provide an entertainment for one person or a group of people.
+Idea behind this project was to create a simple game of trivia based on "Who wants to be a millionaire" game show.
+It can provide an entertainment for one person or a group of people.
 Multiple people can compete in this game as the counter for correct answers is located at the bottom right corner of the screen.
 This way, a game like this can add additional entertainment for a group of people and add a competitive spirit to any party.

 Targeted audience is everyone over the age of 16, as some questions won't be familiar with the younger audience, especially questions that have older date.